tomhea/os_zero/README.md

 ## Part 1 - multi_hellos

 I decided to add the `-smp 4` (4 cores) support now, so the Boot code need to hande the other cores too.
-Currently adding this flag prints the "Hello, World!\n" string for times, which is great.
+Currently adding this flag prints the "Hello, World!\n" string four times, which is great.
 I want to change it so that only the first core will run, and the rest will "sleep".

-I improved the current Boot code: It sets different stack for each process, based on `a0` (the hardware thread id).
+I improved the current Boot code: It now sets different stack for each process, based on `a0` (initialized at boot with the hardware thread id).
 If it's the 0 thread then jump to the First code.
 If it's another thread id, then jump to a `wfi` which afterwards jumps to the address found in `multicore_boot_address` (initialized to the `wfi` address).
 It allows us to control when to "release" the other threads, and what code they should execute.